Frequently Asked Questions

 You may use an image for commercial purposes, but you will need to speak to me before you do.
 My charges are reasonable but they depend upon the use and the length of time for which the image is required.

-Q. Will you sponsor my fundraising activities?
+Q. Will you sponsor my fundraising activities in the mountains?

 In a word, NO.